scikit-hep/uproot5/docs-sphinx/basic.rst

     >>> array
     <Array [{Type: 'GT', Run: 148031, ...
 M: 96.7}] type='23040 * {"Type": string, "R...'>

-When `uproot.lazy <uproot.behaviors.TBranch.lazy.html>`__ is called, it opens all of the specified files and TTree metadata, but none of the TBranch data.
+When :doc:`uproot.behaviors.TBranch.lazy` is called, it opens all of the specified files and TTree metadata, but none of the TBranch data.
 It uses the TBranch names and types, as well as the TTree :py:attr:`~uproot.behaviors.TTree.TTree.num_entries`, to define the data type and prepare batches for reading.
 Only when you access items in the array, such as printing them to the screen or performing a calculation on them, are the relevant TBranches read (in batches).

 This lazy-loading uses an Awkward Array feature, so ``library="ak"`` is the only library option.